Merzasphor/MWSE/docs/source/lua/api/mwse/log.rst

 mwse.log
 ====================================================================================================

-This function writes information to the MWSELog.txt file in the user's installation directory.
+This function writes information to the mwse.log file in the user's installation directory.

 The message accepts formatting and additional parameters matching string.format's usage.